ueno/wasi-networking/README.md

 designed to resemble the POSIX networking API as much as possible, but also aiming at:

+- ensuring capability-based security
+- allowing connections/streams to be dynamically created by a Wasm module
 - native support for multiplexing for protocols like QUIC
-- connections/streams are dynamically created by a Wasm module

 The rendered documentation is [here](docs.md#-networking).